deepanshs/mrsimulator/docs/getting_started.rst

 Here, the variable ``sim`` is an instance of the :ref:`simulator_api` class.
-The two attributes of this class that you will frequently use are the :attr:`~mrsimulator.Simulator.isotopomers` and :attr:`~mrsimulator.Simulator.methods`, whose value is a list of :ref:`isotopomer_api` and :ref:`method_api` objects, respectively.
+The two attributes of this class that you will frequently use are the :attr:`~mrsimulator.Simulator.isotopomers` and :attr:`~mrsimulator.Simulator.methods`, whose values are a list of :ref:`isotopomer_api` and :ref:`method_api` objects, respectively.
 The default value of these attributes is an empty list.